Social security and Medicare taxes for 2013.

 visit www.eftps.gov to download the Same-Day Payment Worksheet.

 If a deposit is required to be made on a day that is not a business day, the deposit is considered timely if it is made by

 the close of the next business day.
 A business day is any day other than a Saturday, Sunday, or legal holiday.
 The term “legal holiday” for deposit purposes, includes only those legal holidays in the District of Columbia.
 Legal holidays in the District of

 Columbia are provided in Pub.
 15 (Circular E).

 Now, more than ever before, businesses can enjoy the benefits of filing tax returns and paying their federal taxes

 electronically.
 Whether you rely on a tax professional or handle your own taxes, the IRS offers you convenient programs to

 make filing and paying easier.
-Spend less time and worry on taxes and more time running your business.
-Use e-file and Electronic
+Spend less time and worry about taxes and more time running your business.
+Use e-file and EFTPS

 For EFTPS, visit www.eftps.gov or call EFTPS at one of the numbers provided under Federal tax deposits must be made by electronic funds transfer, earlier.

 If you are filing your tax return or paying your federal taxes electronically, a valid employer identification number (EIN)